urvashi29/JAVAassignment/README.md

 # JAVAassignment
-These are the basic java codes of Loops,Conditional Statements,Switch Case, Arrays for Logic Building.
+These are the basic java codes of Command Line Arguments, Loops, Conditional Statements, Switch Case, Arrays for Logic Building.